substantic/rain/docs/guide/python_tasks.rst

       result = t.output.fetch()
       print(result)              # Prints b'Hello world!'

-The decorator changes the behavior of the decorated function in way that calling it no longer executes it but creates task that executes the function in a python subworker.
+The decorator changes the behavior of the decorated function in a way that calling it no longer executes it in the client but creates a task that executes the function in a python subworker.
 Worker starts and manages subworkers as necessary, there is no need of any action from the user perspective.

-The decorated function has to take at least one argument.
+The decorated function accepts at least one argument.
 As the first argument, the context of the execution is passed to the function.
 Context enables some actions within the task.
 It is a convetion to named this argument as ``ctx``.